tristan-carter/dotfiles/README.md

 Sets up my configured C++ dev enviroment with Neovim, tmux, Zsh, and Kitty for quick setup on new macs.

+## Shortcuts list
+Ctrl+\ then Ctrl+n to go to normal nvim mode when in a nvim terminal

 ## Installation

 Clone the repository and run the setup command: